 - Cat litter dust

-- Smell of cigarette smoke
+- The smell of cigarette smoke

 If you find that your Maine Coon cat is coughing, take them to the veterinarian right away.